VassilisPallas/gvs/README.md

 gvs is a version manager for go, designed to be installed per-user, and invoked per-shell. gvs works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: unix and macOS.

 > [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.
+> Windows will be supported in a later version.

 ## Installation

 `gvs` is available for MacOS and Linux based operating systems.

+> [!IMPORTANT]
-:warning: Make sure to delete any Go versions installed already before installing `gvs`.
+> Make sure to delete any Go versions installed already before installing `gvs`.

 ### MacOS